MSc Management and Information Systems: Change and Development (Distance Learning) / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- new knowledge and skills to help in the effective planning, development implementation and management of information systems;
+- Gain new skills in the effective planning, development implementation and management of information systems.

 MSc (part-time distance learning)

 UK students (per annum): £921 per 15 credits £3,632 dissertation

 International, including EU, students (per annum): £1,382 per 15 credits, £5,444 dissertation